The Model X Falcon Wing Doors are cool, but not nearly as desirable as normal doors.

 Don’t jerk the car when letting Tesla know you are still there.

-When using Autopilot (specifically, Autosteer), instead of jiggling the steering wheel to let Tesla know you are there, just scroll the left (volume), right, or adjust the “following distance” on the Autopilot stalk.
-This creates a much smoother driving experience for yourself and passengers when compared to creating resistance on the steering wheel.
+When using Autopilot (specifically, Autosteer), instead of jiggling the steering wheel to let Tesla know you are there, just scroll the left (volume) scroll wheel, right scroll wheel, or adjust the “following distance” on the Autopilot stalk.
+This creates a much smoother (less jerky) driving experience for you and passengers when compared to creating resistance on the steering wheel.
 Also, it helps avoid the possibility of jiggling the steering wheel to the point of disengaging Autosteer.

 From the Tesla manual:

 “Autosteer detects your hands by recognizing light resistance as the steering wheel turns, or from you manually turning the steering wheel very lightly (without enough force to retake control).
 Autosteer also qualifies your hands as being detected if you engage a turn signal, Autopilot stalk, or use a button or scroll wheel on the steering wheel.”